|

 hydrogen chloride in water is colorless.
 Hydrochloric acid can be used for many

 purposes, especially when a cheap, easy to obtain non-oxidizing acid is needed.
+A well equipped home lab should have some hydrochloric

 acid present.
 For many purposes muriatic acid can be used, but sometimes it is